Youssef-Beltagy/Remote_Site_Incubator/README.md

 ## Objective
 We want to build a sensor-system to observe and document the hatching conditions of fish.
 For now, we know that we need to deploy a prototype for Coho salmon sometime in January of 2020.
 Later on, the sensor system will be used to observe Kokanee salmon in the Lake Washington/Sammamish watershed.
-This project is sponsored by [Jeff Jensen, Ph.D](https://www.uwb.edu/biological-sciences/faculty/biology/jjensen).
+This project is sponsored by [Jeff Jensen, Ph.D](https://www.uwb.edu/biological-sciences/faculty/biology/jjensen), and supervised by [Hrair Aintablian, Ph.D](https://www.uwb.edu/engineering-math/faculty/electrical-engineering/haintablian).